kubernetes/website/content/en/blog/_posts/2022-10-18-kubernetes-1.26-deprecations-and-removals.md

 ### Deprecation of non-inclusive `kubectl` flag

-A part of the implementation effort of the [Inclusive Naming Initiative](https://www.cncf.io/announcements/2021/10/13/inclusive-naming-initiative-announces-new-community-resources-for-a-more-inclusive-future/), the `--prune-whitelist` flag [will be deprecated](https://github.com/kubernetes/kubernetes/pull/113116), and replaced with `--prune-allowlist`.
+As part of the implementation effort of the [Inclusive Naming Initiative](https://www.cncf.io/announcements/2021/10/13/inclusive-naming-initiative-announces-new-community-resources-for-a-more-inclusive-future/), the `--prune-whitelist` flag will be [deprecated](https://github.com/kubernetes/kubernetes/pull/113116), and replaced with `--prune-allowlist`.
 Users that use this flag are strongly advised to make the necessary changes prior to the final removal of the flag, in a future release.

 ### Removal of Dynamic Kubelet configuration